-ChefSecret: There are a whole host of other ingredients you can add to my energy balls—white, milk, or dark chocolate chips.
-You could even add in chopped dates, raisins or craisins, shredded coconut or other crushed nuts.
-Or, you can dip them in chocolate coating … basically anything you like!
-Quip of the Day: “I was going to cook alligator for dinner tonight, but realized I only had a crock-pot.” ------------------------------------------- Do you have a question or comment?
+ChefSecret: Serve with a bottle Cholula brand hot sauce and add a shake or two to taste.
+Quip of the Day: “Hoppy” broke all the stereotypes of the time by wearing all black (as the good guy) when the other western good cowboys wore all white. ------------------------------------------- Do you have a question or comment?
 Send your thoughts to ed@perspectives-la.com.
 All recipes and cooking tips are posted on our website https://www.perspectives-la.com/covid-19-survival-guide. ------------------------------------------- To you and everyone dear to you, be strong, be positive, stay well, stay safe and be kind.
-Take a breath and count your blessings, and if you have a little extra to share with others, please consider donating to Feeding America and/or American Red Cross. #Snacks #NoBakeSnack #PeanutButter #PeanutButterBall #Oats #Honey #CrazyRichards #2023Recipes #QuarantineKitchen #Covid19 #FeedingAmerica #RedCross #PerspectivesTheConsultingGroup ©Perspectives/The Consulting Group, LLC, 2023
+Take a breath and count your blessings, and if you have a little extra to share with others, please consider donating to Feeding America and/or American Red Cross. #Entree #CowboyCasserole #RefrigeratedBiscuits #Lawrys #HopalongCassidy #Dinner #2023Recipes #Covid19 #FeedingAmerica #RedCross #PerspectivesTheConsultingGroup ©PERSPECTIVES/The Consulting Group, LLC, 2023

 0 Comments